The season of Lent reflects Jesus' 40 days in the wilderness, preparing our hearts for His resurrection.

 Journey into the Wilderness

-Then Jesus was led up by the Spirit into the wilderness to be tested by the devil.
-He fasted forty days and forty nights, and afterward he was famished.
-The tempter came and said to him, “If you are the Son of God, command these stones to become loaves of bread.”
-But he answered, “It is written, ‘One does not live by bread alone, but by every word that comes from the mouth of God.’ ” - Matthew 4:1-4 (Jesus' temptation in the wilderness)
+"Then was Jesus led up of the Spirit into the wilderness to be tempted of the devil.
+And when he had fasted forty days and forty nights, he was afterward an hungered.
+And when the tempter came to him, he said, If thou be the Son of God, command that these stones be made bread.
+But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.” - Matthew 4:1-4 (Jesus' temptation in the wilderness)

-What to cover in this sermon:
+What to Cover in This Sermon:

 - Temptation and Testing: Highlight Jesus being tempted by the devil, illustrating the reality of facing trials and temptations in our lives.